-Fourteen core principles of Administrative management theory laid down by Fayol
+Fourteen core principles of AMT laid down by Fayol

 Adhering to the following fourteen principles can mean the difference between success and failure of an enterprise.
 Startups who flounder on their way to the top often do not get their basics right and an analysis of their failure often reveals that few of the elements listed below were neglected.

 The most common and neglected aspect where starts up fail is the stability of tenure.
 They often pay high salaries to poach experienced talent from companies but are unable to sustain those wages and end up losing valuable manpower to bigger competitors.